strangers-bd/strangers/beginners/easy/9.read-a-positive-integer-and-calculate-the-sum/README.md

 # Title

-Write a program that Read Input Until a Positive Integer is Entered
+Write a program that Read Input Until a Positive Integer is Entered and calculate the sum of those number

 ## Description